aerospike/aerospike-connect-outbound-sdk/examples/README.md

 ## Build

 The plugin should be compiled with the same/compatible Java version running the outbound connector.
-And all dependencies are shaded to avoid class path conflicts with the outbound connectors.
+And all dependencies should be shaded to avoid class path conflicts with the outbound connectors.

 ### Gradle Build